 It's fun for the entire family.

 The 10-day festival includes over 30 events celebrating the cherry trees.
 See the areas most densely populated with trees on Visit Macon's two-hour Cherry Blossom Riding Trail Tour.
-Throughout the entire festival, head to Central City Park for the Amusement Ride Midway to ride traditional carnival rides, see live acts, and dine on delicious food.
-On March 18, attend the free annual parade featuring fantastic floats, live music by local marching bands, and more.
-On March 30 - 31, shop from hundreds of vendors from across the country at the Mulberry Street Arts & Crafts Festival.
-End the celebration on March 31 with a tethered hot air balloon ride and fireworks at Wesleyan College.
+Throughout the entire festival, head to Carolyn Crayton Park for traditional carnival rides, live acts, and delicious food.
+For a truly too cute event, you can watch the Wiener Dog Race on March 18 on Cherry Street.
+And the much anticipated free annual parade will happen on March 20, featuring fantastic floats, live music by local marching bands, and more.

 It's the perfect reason to visit Macon.

 Known for its rich history, incredible architecture, vibrant downtown, and soulful heritage, there's plenty to experience outside of the festival while you're here.
 Explore over 17,000 years of history (yes really!) at Ocmulgee Mounds National Historical Park.
-Tour Hay House, lovingly nicknamed "Palace of the South," and see 18,000 square-feet of stunning architecture.
-Immerse yourself in Macon's musical history on a Rock Candy Tour where you'll learn about Southern music's most infamous players.
+Tour Hay House, lovingly nicknamed "Palace of the South," and see 18,000 square feet of stunning architecture.
+Immerse yourself in Macon's musical history, where you'll learn about Southern music's most infamous players.
 Follow your nose and dine at one of our many local restaurants offering an array of options from burgers, to tacos, to fine dining, and more.
 Grab a couple of drinks with friends and listen to live music at one of Macon's music venues and bars.
-Known as the "Festival Capitol of Georgia," there are annual events & festivals throughout the year that will have you traveling back to Macon in no time.
+Known as the "Festival Capital of Georgia," there are annual events & festivals throughout the year that will have you traveling back to Macon in no time.